 I’ve spent the last year traveling solo on the other side of the world and along the way I learned a few things.

-If you are wanting or thinking about going on a travel journey, these are 5 lessons you can learn from traveling solo.
+If you are wanting or thinking about going on a solo travel journey, here are the 5 lessons I learned from traveling solo.

 1. Things have a way of working out